Native Plant Garden Planning in The Woodlands, Texas

 The Woodlands has a distinct landscape character with pine and hardwood canopy.
 The community has design guidelines.
 Native plants that work in shade and part sun fit well.
 No turf conversion rebate, but water savings and wildlife value are strong arguments.

 The Woodlands doesn't currently offer a dedicated native landscaping or turf conversion rebate.
-Check the full Texas rebates list for regional programs that may cover your area, and monitor your city's water utility for new programs.
+Check the full Texas rebates list for regional programs that may cover your area.
+Neighboring cities like Austin, San Antonio, and Georgetown have active programs; we track new ones as they launch.

 These native plants are well-adapted to the Piney Woods and Gulf Coast Prairies and Marshes ecoregions and have growth habits that work well in HOA-conscious front yard designs.